google/note-maps/js/README.md

 occurrences, and associations, then most people who have ever used a word processor will be able to easily develop their own note maps.

-In an this implementation,
+In this implementation,

-*   Every topic, name, variant, occurrence, role, and association is just a `Note`.
+*   Every topic, name, variant, occurrence, role, and association is just a "Note".
-*   Each name, variant, occurrence, role, or association that is reified by a topic is represented together with that topic as a single `Note`.
+*   Each name, variant, occurrence, role, or association that is reified by a topic is represented together with that topic as a single "Note".

 In an eventual functional implementation,